Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

     - Electric bikes = 09m 46.51s
     - Classic bikes = 14m 18.06s
     - Docked bikes = 02h 12m 22.62s
 ### **4.3.
+Comparing between type of customers versus time of the day***
+* The most frequent time of the day where customers used Cyclistic:
+    - Casual users = Afternoon
+    - Annual members = Morning
+### **4.4.
+Comparing between type of bikes versus time of the day**
+* The most frequent time of the day where the different types of bike were used:
+    - Electric bikes = Morning
+    - Classic bikes = Morning
+    - Docked bikes = Afternoon
+### **4.5.
+Comparing between type of customers versus day of the week***
+Here, 0 is Monday and 6 is Sunday
+* On average, the day of the week where each bike is more frequent to be used by customers is:
+    - Casual users = 2.96   (Thursday)
+    - Annual members = 2.97 (Thursday)
+### **4.6.
+Comparing between type of bikes versus day of the week**
+Here, 0 is Monday and 6 is Sunday
+* On average, the day of the week where each bike is more frequent to be used by customers is:
+    - Electric bikes = 2.75 (Thursday)
+    - Classic bikes = 2.71  (Thursday)
+    - Docked bikes = 3.17   (Thursday)
+### **4.7.
+Comparing between type of customers versus day of the month***
+* On average, the day of the month where each bike is more frequent to be used by customers is:
+    - Casual users = 16.45   (By the middle of the month, 3rd week)
+    - Annual members = 16.31 (By the middle of the month, 3rd week)
+### **4.8.
+Comparing between type of bikes versus day of the month**
+* On average, the day of the month where each bike is more frequent to be used by customers is:
+    - Electric bikes = 16.55 (By the middle of the month, 3rd week)
+    - Classic bikes = 16.04  (By the middle of the month, 3rd week)
+    - Docked bikes = 16.73   (By the middle of the month, 3rd week)
+### **4.9.
 Comparing between type of customers versus distance traveled**
 * On average, customer have a distance traveled of:
     - Casual users = 1.78km
     - Annual members = 1.85km
-### **4.4.
+### **4.10.
 Comparing between type of bikes versus distance traveled**
 * On average, the distance traveled length for each bike is:
     - Electric bikes = 1.92km
     - Classic bikes = 1.71km
     - Docked bikes = 2km

 At this point, we can tell a difference already between the type of customers and the types of bikes which is the main element in Cyclistic's service.
+Besides that, we have now more idea about the customers' preferences and needs when it comes to use Cyclistic, being that, analyzing other features such as the day of the week, month, and time of the day.
 All of these discoveries will be relevant to stablish the differences that can help casual users improve their experience in Cyclistic by becoming annual members.